 Some people prefer using cast iron on the glass stovetop, but some doubt using it.
 So to clear the doubt, one should know about the benefits of using and precautions.

-Can You Use Cast Iron On a Glass Top Stove?
+Can I Use Cast Iron on a Glass Stovetop?

 Yes, you can use cast iron on a glass-top stove.
 But if one wants to use cast iron on a glass top stove, several things need to be considered.